Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 }
 ```

-The content contract metadata will be uploaded to permanent storage such as Arweave so data regarding the contract is persistent.
+The content contract metadata will be uploaded to permanent storage, such as Arweave, so data regarding the contract is persistent.
 This cannot be updated over time and will be permanent once uploaded.

 ### Todo: Localization
 Similarly to the ERC1155 metadata json schema, metadata localization should be standardized to increase presentation uniformity across all languages.
-This should also be loosly based on the ERC1155 metadata localization schema.
+This should also be loosely based on the ERC1155 metadata localization schema.

 ## Rationale

 `name`, `description`, and `image` are directly copied from the ERC-1155 metadata as they are basic information to set up the contract's information page and marketplace store.
 Gamers would want to know where specific assets came from and not just info about the asset itself.

 `creator` and `owner` are human readable names to identify the creator of the contract.
 However, this shouldn't be made as the main source of contract legitimacy.
-Any front-facing UI should always show the creator address for the contract to verify contract legitimacy.
+Any front-facing UI should always show the creator address for the contract to verify contract legitimacy. `creator` and `owner` may be different.

+`game` is an optional string for game developers to link the Content Contract to their game.
+For Content Creators, this is not necessary.
+This will be used by the front end to organize game-specific content contracts.

 `game` is an optional property.
 It notifies the front end about whether or not this contract is a collection of assets or has a specific Game that the content contract is attached to.

 `tags` is an array of strings that the front end will use to organize the contracts.

 `properties` is an additional field where developers and content creators can add their own additional information specific to their project or creations.
+Please note that only `simple_properties` are parsable by the Rawrshak Dapps.
+Complex properties may not be viewable in the front-end UI.
+The developer must also implement their own in-game parser for these properties.
+Examples on how to extend metadata parsing is available in the game engine packages.

 ## Samples